bbauska/UC-Davis-JS-Basics/readme.md

   alt="Select entire script and move to script22.js." />
 <img src="./images/image499.png"
   style="width:45%"
-  title="In script22.js, add 'use strict' and wrap with parentheses to invoke immediately" alt="In script22.js, add 'use strict' and wrap with parentheses to invoke immediately." />
+  title="In script22.js, add &apos;use strict&apos; and wrap with parentheses to invoke immediately"
+  alt="In script22.js, add &apos;use strict&apos; and wrap with parentheses to invoke immediately." />
 </p>
-And on script 22 js I'm going to start by adding my immediately invoked function expression by starting with the parentheses.
-And then I'm going to put in here function that's parentheses and curly braces.
-And then don't forget, I need one more set of parentheses to make that actually run.
-Okay, so I've got a function here, and in here, I'm going to add the use strict directive.
-Then what I'm going to do is I'm going to come over to challenge 22 here.
+And on script 22 js I&apos;m going to start by adding my immediately invoked function expression by starting with the parentheses.
+And then I&apos;m going to put in here function that&apos;s parentheses and curly braces.
+And then don&apos;t forget, I need one more set of parentheses to make that actually run.
+Okay, so I&apos;ve got a function here, and in here, I&apos;m going to add the use strict directive.
+Then what I&apos;m going to do is I&apos;m going to come over to challenge 22 here.
-And I'm going to come down to the bottom, and I'm going to copy or cut, I can actually just cut Command x or Control x.
-Cut this script right from here, and instead I'm going to paste it in here.
+And I&apos;m going to come down to the bottom, and I&apos;m going to copy or cut, I can actually just cut Command x or Control x.
+Cut this script right from here, and instead I&apos;m going to paste it in here.
 Might have to shift tab to move that over.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 500. replace var with const (274) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->